 Prefer an electric heater?
 Grid sourced electricity is a reliable source for lighting and power connections around the house.
 Electric heating and cooling systems and electric hot water systems are also available, but the energy efficiency of these appliances is varied.
 It is important to check the energy star rating of any system you are considering, think about how you plan to use it in your home, and compare its efficiency to alternatives.

 Natural gas is also an efficient, powerful energy source for home heating systems, hot water systems and kitchen cooktops.
 It produces less greenhouse gas emissions than electricity so is often seen as a more environmentally friendly option.

 In regards to winter warmers, natural gas heating and hot water systems are widely used in Australia and highly reliable and very economical due to the low cost of natural gas.

 While your choice of heating system will depend on your specific property and your personal choice, it may be helpful to be informed about what natural gas alternatives are available to you.

 Natural gas cooktops are also efficient and reliable appliances, both in terms of energy use and cost.
 It is a favoured option among people who prefer its high degree of controllability.

 Natural gas give you greater control over flame-size and better results

-Along with considering how different energy sources are best used in your home, there are several factors that will contribute to the energy mix you decide on:
+When considering how different energy sources will operate best during winter, there are several factors that will contribute to the energy mix you decide on:

 - Economic efficiency and energy star ratings of suitable appliances